- Search The Registry

 *This date, in 1954, celebrates Dissent magazine’s publication.
 This publication is an American Left intellectual magazine edited by Natasha Lewis and Timothy Shenk.

 The University of Pennsylvania Press publishes the magazine on behalf of the Foundation for the Study of Independent Social Ideas.
 A group of New York Intellectuals established the magazine.
-Its co-founder and publisher for its first 15 years were University Place Book Shop owner Walter Goldwater.
+Its co-founder and publisher for its first 15 years was University Place Book Shop owner Walter Goldwater.
 From its inception, Dissent's politics deviated from the standard ideological positions of the left and right.

 Dissent sought to formulate a third position between the liberalism of the West and the communism of the East.
 Troubled by the rampant bureaucratization of capitalist and communist society, Dissent was home to writers like C. Wright Mills and Paul Goodman, who identified themselves as radical democrats, and editors like Irving Howe and Michael Harrington, more closely identified with democratic socialism.